gsdu8g9/pytin/scripts/nginx/ddos/README.md

 * (2) http://attacktarget.com/dfjslkdjf?query=fdksjf
 * (3) http://attacktarget.com/dfjslkdjf?query=3847587

-For example, if there is a more then 10 (default) requests from some IP to the (2), then this IP is blocked.
+For example, if there is a more then 10 (default) requests from some IP to, say, url (2), then this IP is blocked.